brakmic/BiB/README.md

     First, you'll have to provide a properly defined database.
     The script for automatic database creation is located in the [config-folder](https://github.com/brakmic/BiB/blob/master/config/db-create.sql).

+    To setup a valid administrative account use [this](https://github.com/brakmic/BiB/blob/master/config/db-insert-admin.sql) sql script.

 * NodeJS

     A working [NodeJS](https://nodejs.org/en/) 7.x environment is needed to compile the application.